 You’ve probably heard the saying “the mind and body are connected” many times before.
 This saying is very true with the decisions that you make physically having a huge impact on your psychological health; even subtle things can have a lasting impact.
 To better understand what exactly this means, in this article, we’ll be looking at six subtle (or not so subtle) things that have an impact on your mental health.

 Getting plenty of exercise is important not only to keep fit, but also to keep balance in your mind.
-Did you know that getting a proper amount of exercise per day can help improve moods overall?
+Did you know that a lack of movement can harm your mental health?
 The amount of exercise you need is dependent on who you are as a person, but overall people who find opportunities to stay in motion do better over the long term than those who are sedentary (Young 2014).
 Something as simple as a 20 minute walk can brighten your day.

 5. Your Social Life